-- 1. Reservations and exceptions as contained in the U.S. Patent and acts relating thereto. - The provisions and reservations contained in the Patent from the United States of America recorded in Book 24 at Page 48. - 3.
-Unpatented tunnel claims and millsite claims. - 4.
-The right of the proprietor and any placer claim, the vein or lode of which has its top or apex outside of the land herein described and which vein or lode will be found to penetrate, intersect, pass through or dip into said land through the side lines of said claim, to enter said land along the dip of said vein or lode for the purpose of extracting and removing the one thereform. - 5.
-Rights of the public and/or govenmental bodies as to any portion hereof lying below the mean high tide line. - 6.
-Rights of the public and/or governmental bodies as to any position hereof lying below the mean high water mark of Klawok Inlet.
+- Reservations and exceptions as contained in the U.S. Patent and acts relating thereto. - The provisions and reservations contained in the Patent from the United States of America recorded in Book 24 at Page 48. - Unpatented tunnel claims and millsite claims. - The right of the proprietor and any placer claim, the vein or lode of which has its top or apex outside of the land herein described and which vein or lode will be found to penetrate, intersect, pass through or dip into said land through the side lines of said claim, to enter said land along the dip of said vein or lode for the purpose of extracting and removing the ore therefrom. - Rights of the public and/or governmental bodies as to any portion hereof lying below the mean high tide line. - Rights of the public and/or governmental budies as to any portion hereof lying below the mean high water mark, of Klawok Inlet.
+894455